TimWSpence/cats-stm/docs/docs/index.md

 `libraryDependencies += "io.github.timwspence" %% "cats-stm" % "0.8.0"`

-You can find more details in the [docs](docs/) but usage looks something like the following:
+You can find more details in the [docs](docs/) but usage looks something like the following.
+Here we transfer money transactionally from Tim to Steve once Tim has sufficient balance.

 ```scala mdoc
 import cats.effect.{ExitCode, IO, IOApp}